When we carry out surface dressing, we usually close the road for safety reasons and a signed diversion will be put in place.

 Accessing your property or business

-As with any of our closures access to properties and businesses within the closure will be maintained.
+As with any of our closures, access to properties and businesses within the closure will be maintained.

-If you need to enter the closure speak to an operative at the closure point who'll be able to advise you further.
+If you need to enter the closure, please speak to an operative at the closure point who'll be able to advise you further.
 It may be that there is a short wait while the site is made safe.
 You may be asked to follow the diversion route to enter the closure at the other end as that is a safer place to enter.

 Timing of the work